netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 configuration in a NETCONF server.

 For servers implementing YANG-Push, an extension for conveying txid updates as part of subscription updates is also defined.
+A similar extension is also defined for servers implememnting "Comparison of NMDA Datastores".

 Several low level mechanisms could be defined to fulfill the requirements for efficient client-server txid synchronization.
 This document defines two such mechanisms, the etag txid mechanism and the last-modified txid mechanism.
 Additional mechanisms could be added in future.
+This document is therefore divided into a two parts; the first part discusses the txid mechanism in an abstract, protocol-neutral way.
+The second part,
+[Txid Mechanisms](#txid-mechanisms), then adds the protocol layer, and provides concrete encoding examples.

 ## Use Cases

-The common use cases for such mecahnisms are briefly discussed here.
+The common use cases for txid mecahnisms are briefly discussed here.

 Initial configuration retrieval
 : When the client initially connects to a server, it may be interested